Ehmkayel/Ehmkayel/README.md

-Hi, I’m Morufat, and I'm a beginner in web development.
+Hi, I’m Morufat, and I'm a frontend developer.
 I’m currently learning web development (frontend) and I’m passionate about learning new technologies and improving my skills.
 I hope to connect with other developers and learning from their experiences, and I'm always up for a challenge😊❤